Max927/Zachary_Bluestamp_Portfolio/index.md

 # PyPortal Air Quality Display
 My original project was the air quality display on the pyportal, but on top of that I decided to add another project, a weather station that displays the tempurature and the weather conditions in a certain city.
 To integrate the two together I utilyzed the pyportal's touchscreen functionality to make an interface that switches between the two.
-Over the course of the project I made many mistakes and learned a ton, but if I had to pick one take away from this experience, it would be that I need to slow down sometimes and look around before assuming the worst.
+Over the course of the project I made many mistakes and learned a ton, but if I had to pick one take away from this experience, it would be that I need to slow down sometimes and look at things objectively before assuming the worst and panicking.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |